 Overview

-Remembrance Week is a time to remember those who have fallen, reflect on the impact of armed conflict, and pay respect to veterans and soldiers for their contributions to protecting peace.
+Remembrance Day and Veterans’ Week is a time to respect, reflect and remember.
+It is a time to honour the fallen, reflect on the impact of armed conflict, and pay tribute to those who have served and continue to serve our country.

 Special dates